 Earth Overshoot Day and Ecological Debt

-Today is Earth Overshoot Day: the tipping point in the calendar where human beings have used up 100% of this year’s supply of resources.
+29th July 2019 is Earth Overshoot Day: the tipping point in the calendar where humans have used up 100% of the year’s supply of resources.

 Having ‘overshot’ our usage, we are now in ecological debt – meaning that every resource we ‘spend’ for the rest of the year is in the red.